AbhayKadam57/Blinkit-web-app-Clone/Readme.md

 - MERN stack (MongoDB, Express, React, Node.js)
 - Axios (for HTTP requests)
-- JWT Token with toke generation and verification. also includes Refesh Token with JWT and axios interceptors
+- JWT Token with token generation and verification. also includes Refesh Token with JWT and axios interceptors
 - Razorpay Payment Gateway
 - Styled components (for styling)
 - Font Awesome (for icons)